 Doing many different things at the same time

 Psychoanalytic understanding is becoming essential to the study of work, management and organizations.
 The growing importance of ‘networks’ requires a concept of ‘boundary’ that points towards a different understanding of the psychoanalytic object in the study of organizations.
 A familiar example of a network organization is a clinic that must focus on the particular demands of its patients’ conditions.
 The tempo at which such a clinic operates determines the number of patients it is expected to have in treatment at the same time.
-If it is to be outcome-driven, the clinic must respond at this tempo by being able to align a different care pathway for each patient .
+If it is to be outcome-driven, the clinic must respond at this tempo by being able to synchronize and orchestrate different networks for each patient .
 This ability to do many different things at the same time is not unique to healthcare organizations.
 It necessitates a shift in an organization’s locus of innovation from supply to demand .
 In the place of markets comes a focus on the particular demands of customers within their contexts-of-use .

 This focus means that the organization must place greater emphasis on its ability to create new forms of collaboration in order to create new propositions.
 It must adopt ‘shaping strategies’ that focus on ecosystems within which networks of organizations become the new economic ‘entities’ shaping competition .
 With this comes ‘relationship economics’ organized around the particular context in which the demand arises .
 Within these ecosystems, task systems become increasingly modular, aligned to customers’ demands through contractual networks .
 These networks are increasingly independent of institutional boundaries, creating dynamic complementarities between them .
 Horizontal task linkages become stronger than vertical ‘institutional’ linkages, producing the emergent models characteristic of complex adaptive systems .
 These ecosystems are experienced by an organization as turbulent , the ‘effective complexity’ of emergent models describing the extent of the complexity that an organization must take into consideration in choosing how to act.